lupyuen/lupyuen.github.io/src/what.md

 [_Booting Apache NuttX RTOS on PinePhone_](https://gist.github.com/lupyuen/474b0546f213c25947105b6a0daa7c5b)

 Many Thanks to my [__GitHub Sponsors__](https://github.com/sponsors/lupyuen) for supporting my work!
-This article wouldn't have been possible without your support.
+NuttX on PinePhone wouldn't have been possible without your support.

 _Got a question, comment or suggestion?
 Create an Issue or submit a Pull Request here..._